 The queen pours the wine with her own two hands, and Sansa takes the goblet with another murmur of thanks.
 Her eye catches again on the room’s sole tapestry as she does, and she realizes that the scene it depicts is none other than Aegon the Conqueror astride Balerion as he circles high above a burning field.
 From her seat she can just make out the tiny, perfectly detailed figures of the men caught in the flames far below.

-Daenerys follows her gaze and smiles.
+Daenerys follows her gaze.
 “Do you like it?
 One of my men found it hidden away in the storerooms beneath the castle.
 I believe Stannis Baratheon preferred to pretend Dragonstone had never belonged to the Targaryens at all.”

 Sansa can understand the preference.
 “It is very fine work, Your Grace.”